 Finding your niche within your Catholic group is sometimes harder than fitting in in high school.
 How do you build connections with people who are already so close to each other?
 Photos of people from your Catholic Group hanging out in their own cliques and groups can only serve as a reminder that you still haven’t found your ‘in-group’ within your Catholic group.

 Catholic Groups Are Not Just About Faith Formation

 Catholic groups encompass everything from youth groups to adult support groups and everything in between.
 I’ve been told that the purpose of Catholic groups first and foremost is God.
 Catholic groups provide faith formation, a place to learn about God and grow closer to him.
 It seems that the primary reason for joining any organized Catholic group shouldn’t be for any other reason other than God.

 But I’d like to challenge this presumption.

 Yes, seeking to know more about God and improving your spiritual journey may lead you to join a Catholic group.
-However, the appeal of Catholic groups lies in its ability to provide a place for personal, honest and hopefully long-lasting friendships with like-minded people who are also following Christ.
+However, the appeal of Catholic groups lies in their ability to provide a place for personal, honest, and hopefully, long-lasting friendships with like-minded people who are also following Christ.
 Sometimes we take the ‘Catholic,’ faith formation element too seriously when running our youth groups, at the expense of friend-formation.
 Focusing solely on the CATHOLIC part of Catholic groups ignores the GROUP aspect.